EmK530/BRMods/BRML/NativeResolution/README.md

 ## Drawbacks
 <b>Widescreen:</b><br>
-- Widescreen currently has a problem where 2D elements are stuck at the base resolution.<br>
+- Widescreen currently has a problem where 2D elements are stuck at the base render scale.<br>
 This will hopefully be solved in the future.<br>
 - No part of the UI except the posterization has been modified so effects that block your screen don't cover everything.<br>
 This will hopefully be finished in the future.<br>